By Kirsten Weir

 While telehealth has a lot going for it, it isn’t for everyone.
 Because services are delivered over the computer or the phone, it might not be the best choice for people who have unreliable technology or trouble using a computer.

 Some people find it harder to form a connection with a behavioral health provider when they aren’t in the same room.
 That can be especially true for young children, or for people with vision or hearing problems.
 Those are factors to think about when considering telehealth, Walters says.
 “But for most people, the positives of telehealth outweigh the negatives,” she adds.

 How to Find the Right Telehealth Provider

-If you’re ready to look for a mental health provider, start by asking members of your medical team.
+If you’re ready to look for a behavioral health provider, start by asking members of your medical team.
 They may be able to recommend psychologists or other professionals who could see you by telehealth.
 You could get recommendations from friends or family members.
 And the APA Psychologist Locator can also help you find a psychologist near you.

 While telehealth makes it possible to see a provider hundreds of miles away, it’s important to see someone who is licensed to provide care in the state you’re in.
 It’s also a good idea to look for someone who has been trained in telehealth, says Kenneth Drude, PhD, a clinical psychologist and professor at Wright State University.
 “Especially during the pandemic, a lot of people jumped into telehealth,” he says.
 “To ensure quality care, you should ask about what kind of training they’ve had in providing telehealth services.”

-Preparing for a Telehealth Mental Health Visit
+Preparing for a Telehealth Behavioral Health Visit